 Fruit snacks are loaded with sugar and dyes.
 Because they are sticky, they can also remain on the teeth and cause tooth decay.

-What to use instead: Actual fresh fruit provides the sweetness with additional fiber and nutrients.
+What to use instead: Actual fresh fruit provides sweetness with additional fiber and nutrients.
 Dehydrated fruit, such as raisins, is another option that can be a little more shelf-stable if there are no refrigeration options.

 Juice or Soda